 Each year, the Half Moon Bay Coastside is transformed into an autumn wonderland oozing with fall goodness.
 During the season, the pastoral coast is blanketed in pumpkin patches that would make the Peanuts gang proud, teeming with orange gourds, hayrides, and spooky haunted houses.

-The pumpkin capital of the world is also home to an annual Half Moon Bay Art & Pumpkin Festival where fall fanatics can marvel at expert pumpkin carvers, sip pumpkin beer, and feast on pumpkin mac n’ cheese.
+The pumpkin capital of the world is also home to an annual Half Moon Bay Art & Pumpkin Festival (cancelled for 2021) where fall fanatics can marvel at expert pumpkin carvers, sip pumpkin beer, and feast on pumpkin mac n’ cheese.
 Whether you plan to carve a frightful jack o’ lantern or bake a wholesome pie, you’ll find the perfect pumpkin at the following spirited patches.

 The Western-themed grounds at this festive farm bustle with amusement park worthy attractions and rootin’ tootin’ fun.
 Kiddos can ride ponies, catch air at bouncy houses, and cup their hands full of feed for hungry baby goats.
 A popular train ride chugs passengers through a mini western town populated with festive characters.
 Beware the haunted house that’s crawling with things that go bump in the night (they’ll turn the lights up and the scares down for kiddos).